ansys/pyansys-dev-guide/doc/source/coding-style/index.rst

-The purpose of this section is not to repeat coding style documentation but rather to describe coding best practices applicable to the `PyAnsys`_ project when there are any delineations, clarifications, or additional procedures above and beyond `PEP 8`_.
+The purpose of this section is not to repeat coding style documentation but rather to describe coding best practices applicable to the `PyAnsys`_ project when there are any delineations, clarifications, or additional procedures above and beyond PEP 8.
 For example, this section provides a topic on deprecation best practices because there is no official guidance on deprecating features within Python.